College Access Loan (CAL)

 What is the processing time after all required documents are submitted that are fully completed?

-- The regular processing time is four to six weeks starting two days after the CAL Request Form has been submitted and imaged into the Financial Aid & Enrollment Services Office.
+- The regular processing time is one week starting two days after the CAL Request Form has been submitted and imaged into the Financial Aid & Enrollment Services Office.

-- Incomplete CAL Request forms will not be processed and further delay the processing time.
+- Incomplete CAL Request forms will not be processed.

-- Students who fail to submit their CAL paperwork to the lender, THECB, will delay processing even longer by an additional four weeks on top of our regular processing time of four to six weeks.
+- Students who fail to submit their CAL paperwork to the lender, THECB, will delay processing.

 - Funds for this loan are provided by the State of Texas by fiscal year.